bjfletcher/node-memory-behaviour/README.md

 # Motivation

-The motivation is to better understand memory behaviour with Node applications - in particular when the memory limit of the machine is reached such as on Heroku.
+The motivation is to better understand memory behaviour and performance with Node applications - in particular when the memory limit of the machine is reached such as on Heroku.

 This allows us to experiments with the following different parameters in the `make run` task (see [Makefile](./Makefile)):